alexhkurz/alexhkurz.github.io/index.md

 ---

 If we want to survive on this planet, we need to respect [planetary boundaries](https://en.wikipedia.org/wiki/Planetary_boundaries) and transition to a sustainable economy.
 To achieve this, we need to get away from the idea that a good economy is a growing economy.
 Growth is not sustainable in the long run.
-Even a modest growth of 2% per year equals growth of 724% over 100 years and of 1,995,657% over 500 years.
-Much more on this is in Dasgupta's Review on [The Economics of Biodiversity](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/957291/Dasgupta_Review_-_Full_Report.pdf).
+An average growth of [2% per year](https://ourworldindata.org/grapher/average-gdp-growth-rate-1960-2011-versus-gdp-per-capita-in-1960) equals growth of 724% over 100 years and of 1,995,657% over 500 years.
+Much more on this is in Dasgupta's Review on [The Economics of Biodiversity](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/957291/Dasgupta_Review_-_Full_Report.pdf) and in the IPBES Global Assessment Report on [Biodiversity and Ecosystem Services](https://ipbes.net/global-assessment).

 ---